arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/05.getting-started-with-aws-iot-core/content.md

 ---
-title: 'Connect Arduino OPTA to AWS IoT Core'
+title: 'Connect Arduino Opta™ to AWS IoT Core'
 description: "Learn how to connect your Opta™ device to the AWS IoT Core."

 difficulty: intermediate